-The Lowman Beach Park project worked to restore the natural shoreline and costal processes by removing an existing failing seawall and replacing it, improving public beach access and coastal habitat.
+The Lowman Beach Park project worked to restore the natural shoreline and coastal processes by removing an existing failing seawall and replacing it, improving public beach access and coastal habitat.

 Why does this project matter?